malabz/TPMA/README.md

-# A refinement tool for ensembling different multiple sequence alignment results
+# TPRA: A refinement tool for ensembling different multiple sequence alignment results

 TPRA is a tool for ensembling and refining from different MSA results.
 It is based on two pointer.
 The program is written in C++20 and works on Linux.